 Once we understand how much energy your home uses, we apply estimated future gas and electricity prices to estimate what your energy bills could be.
 It's easy to know what prices are currently but harder to know what they will do in the future.
 To give you the best possible estimate of how your bills might change over time we investigate energy trends to produce a price forecast for gas and electricity.

-When estimating what your bill will be, we use a fixed tariff for the next few years while the Government's Energy Price Guarantee applies*.
+When estimating what your bill will be, we use a fixed tariff while the Government's Energy Price Guarantee applies (until July 2023).
 After that we use a time-of-use tariff like Octopus Agile, where the price continuously fluctuates throughout the day.
 If your pathway includes a battery then we account for the fact that you can buy electricity when the price is lower and store it in your battery until you need to use it.

 It's important to understand that no-one can accurately predict future energy prices as they are affected by so many unknowns: global politics, climate changes, Government policy, to name just a few.
 All future energy costs should therefore be considered as estimates of what might happen based on historic trends, expert opinion and what is known about Government policy direction.